Call our support: +919560209793

 Mechanism of action

-This targeted action is important because it focuses only on cancer cells.
+This targeted action is essential because it focuses only on cancer cells.
 It leaves normal, healthy cells unharmed.
 By reducing damage to healthy tissues, Imatinib causes fewer side effects than traditional chemotherapy.
 It addresses the root cause of cancers, improving survival rates and quality of life for patients.

 FDA and EMA Approval